allsey87/argos3-dta/README.md

    * `construction_limit` is the maximum number of tiles that can be unshaded (used for construction) every second

 ### Output of experiment
 The output of the loop functions is tab seperated values.
+The values are defined as follows:
+   * foraging robots: number of robots currently foraging blocks
+   * building robots: number of robots currently in the cache (capable of observing the local density of tiles)
+   * average estimate: TODO
+   * average deviation: TODO
+   * construction events: TODO
+   * blocks in cache: TODO
+   * average degree: TODO

 ## Limitations
 The loop functions work in part by adding and removing robots from the simulation.
 The QtOpenGL visualization can not handle the removal of robots from the simulator while they are **selected** and this will cause ARGoS to crash with a segmentation fault.
 It recommended that you do not step or run the simulation while robots are selected in the visualization.